Posts

 Image

 The fact that I am planning a sconce has got me thinking, and ultimately revisiting the Queen's Sconce in Newark.
-I've already blogged about having a grand day out in Newark but a more in depth look at The Queen's Sconce is required.
+I've already written about having a grand day out in Newark but a more in depth look at The Queen's Sconce is required.
 Newark had considerable defences built to protect the town and the strategic route North, some of these defences dating back to Henry VIII's time when he fortified the town during the rebellion against his religious reforms called the Pilgrimage of Grace.
 The strategic value of Newark explains the building of castles on the site since the eleventh century.
 Today Newark castle remains albeit in a slighted state, as do twelve scheduled ancient monuments, all of which relate to the defensive earthworks of the Civil Wars.
 The King's Sconce existed until the 1880s, the site is now a housing development.
 The larger Edinburgh Sconce (an offensive earthwork) has been lost also.
 Newark's fortifications: the Queen's Sconce is

 Sconce - completed